20 Jan How effective is Email Marketing?

 Target sections of your customer database with news/offers that you know will appeal.
 For this, you need great data and the ability to interpret it.
 A badly targeted message will be more than just ignored.
 It may also offend and possibly generate bad feeling and/or negative publicity, possibly via social media channels, where it is to easy now to do so.
 Buying good quality email data is difficult, so you will have to think about how to generate good quality data that is relevant to your business – such as asking customers to sign up to a newsletter on your website for example, with the promise of genuine benefits for doing so.
 There are good data lists out there too – you just need to be very careful when buying them.
 How about recent exhibition and conference lists associated with your business?

 To build any relationship, you need to be perceived as being reliable and trustworthy.
 So send your emails regularly – but not overwhelmingly – and make sure the design, style and tone of voice collectively reflect your corporate brand values.
 Check that links from the email work, and that they point to where they’re meant to point.
 Creating landing pages that are relevant to the message in the email can also make a big difference – don’t feature a special offer, for example, then link to your homepage where the offer is not visible.
 Test everything before you press send.
 It makes your business look unprofessional if there are mistakes in your communications.
-Like all marketing, delivery makes a difference to efficacy.
+Like all marketing, delivery makes a difference in efficacy.

 Measure and Learn